Understanding the implications of underinsurance

-Your financial hardship can affect family members, too.
-Whether it’s your partner, your children, or your extended family members, the people you’re responsible for can end up being adversely impacted if you become unable to work.
-If you’re ill and can’t afford care, family members may have to step in to provide you with the care you need.
-The impact can be long-lasting, potentially extending to the next generation in your family.
+Financial hardship can affect family members, too.
+Whether it’s your partner, your children, or your extended family members, the people you’re responsible for can end up being adversely impacted if you struggle financially.

 How to prevent underinsurance

 Prevent underinsurance by regularly reviewing your financial circumstances and the insurance cover you need to protect for assets and to support your broader financial plans.
-Talk to your adviser, if you have one, or your insurer about what you consider would be the right level of cover for your needs.
+Talk to your adviser, if you have one.

 - Get informed – Read your product disclosure statements carefully and understand what your policy covers and does not cover.
 Talk to your insurer if there is anything you don’t understand.